AreeshaNadeem973/florist-assignment-project/README.md

 # 🌸 Florist Assignment Project (HTML & CSS)

-This is a simple florist website built using **HTML** and **CSS** as part of my 7th assignment.
-The project includes beautifully styled pages that simulate a flower shop layout and user experience.
+This is a simple **group project** built using **HTML** and **CSS**.
+The website showcases a beautiful and clean layout for a fictional flower shop, featuring multiple pages and elegant styling.

+## 👥 Group Assignment

+This website was created as part of a **group assignment** for our web development course.
+Each team member contributed to different sections of the site including design, layout, and page development.

 ## 🔗 GitHub Repository